temmyscope/food/README.md

 ### Conventions

   - All endpoints should return a JSON encoded data that at the least contain the accurate HTTP Response code and a status value (boolean).
-The exception(s) to this rule (i.e. returning status value) is/are `Exception`(s) - no pun intended.
+The exception(s) to this rule (i.e. returning status value) is/are `throw Exception`(s) - no pun intended.

   - All variables make use of `snake_case`, properties, functions and method names make use of `camelCase`; while namespaces and class names make use of `PascalCase`.